 Baking these treats on convection would stunt the rise by creating a crust too soon.
 Your loaf would also be over-browned on top by the time the heat finally cooks the loaf's center.

 As a rule of thumb, the slow and steady bake of standard radiant heat is the way to go for these types of products.
 Standard settings ensures that the outside and inside of your products will both be ready at the same time.

 Last but not least, we must discuss the yeasted products.
 Yeast-raised products are typically meant to bake low and slow, either to develop flavor or to slowly solidify their structure.
 And we now know "low and slow," means "standard and radiant" heat only.

 This of course includes enriched sweet breads like cinnamon rolls, brioche, and challah.
 But, it also includes standard bread loaves that need a lot of time to rise before their crust sets, stunting any further growth.

-Convection baking will not only stunt the rise of these types of products, but it can cause the loaf to rip during or after baking.
+Convection baking will not only stunt the rise of these types of products, but it can cause the loaf to rip open during baking.
 This is caused by expanding gases from the raw center trying to make their escape from a prematurely set crust.